galaxyxone/openlinks/README.md

 - Go to [Auth0.com](https://auth0.com) and create an account- then-

-- Create a new Auth0 Application, then- you will need to copy and past the Domain that's inside your Auth0 Application settings, Client ID into your .env file in the project file.
+- Within your Auth0 config- Create a new Auth0 Application, then- you will need to copy and past the Domain that's inside your Auth0 Application settings, Client ID into your .env file in the project file.
 Do that now-

-- Then you will need to set the callback URL in the "allowed Callback URL" field-
+- Within your Auth0 Config- set the callback URL in the "allowed Callback URL" field-

 Notes and guidance on Auth0 configuration can be found inside a .md here: /openlinks/development/devdoc..